pierre0412/pierre0412/README.md

 🔭 I'm french junior Python developper.

-⚡ Fun fact (or not): some of my projects are vibecoded.
+⚡ Some of my projects are vibecoded.
 In those cases, it's mentionned in README file.

 <!--